Mesics is a foundation according to Dutch law, registered in the Commercial Register of The Hague under nr 27 17 60 42.

 Being over 80 years of age, Father Jan asked Dirk Kam to become his successor.
 Dirk Kam agreed in 1997, and as a result became president of the Tilapia International Foundation (TIF).
 Internal problems within the Board of TIF, made Dirk Kam decide to leave TIF, and start Mesics.
 Father Jan Heine agreed to these steps, and became Patron of Mesics.

 Goal of Mesics is to engage in small scale projects which stimulate self-reliance in mental and physical health.
 Mesics desires to help individuals and small groups to achieve a balance in mind and body, economy and spirituality, in man and nature.
-It has chosen to focus its operation in five African countries: Ivory Coast, Togo, Bénin, Kenya and Zimbabwe.
+It has chosen to focus its operation in four African countries: Togo, Bénin, Kenya and Uganda.

-These five countries are the five African countries which Dirk Kam has visited together with Father Jan Heine in 1997 and 1998.
+Dirk Kam has visited these countries together with Father Jan Heine in 1997 and 1998.
 In agreement with Father Jan, the tilapia-activities in Latin America and Asia have not been followed up by Mesics.
 TIF and two German Tilapia Foundations try to give the necessary follow-up.

-In the five countries, Mesics works exclusively with a local partner.
-In all countries, except Zimbabwe, these partners have been contacted by Dirk Kam during his travels with Father Jan.
+In the four countries, Mesics works exclusively with a local partner.
+In all countries, these partners have been contacted by Dirk Kam during his travels with Father Jan.
 These partners are nationals of the respective country and are related to or working for the Catholic Church.
-Thus Mesics works closely together with the Catholic Church, especially in Ivory Coast, Bénin and Kenya, using its well organized and dedicated network.
+Thus Mesics works closely together with the Catholic Church, especially in Bénin and Kenya, using its well organized and dedicated network.

 Mesics mostly reacts to requirements and priorities formulated by its local partners.
 Mesics only allows itself to constantly repeat a condition which it considers to be very important: financial self-reliance.
 Mesics does not want to create dependence on funding by Mesics.
 On the contrary, again and again, Mesics asks its partners if a project could survive if the next day Mesics would not exist anymore.